vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 65. What is Delegate?

 ### Answer:
-Delegate is a design pattern
-used to pass data or events
-from one object to another.
+A delegate is a design pattern used to pass data or events from one object to another.

 It uses protocols for communication
 and helps achieve loose coupling between objects.